 What Are the Symptoms of Teen Depression?

 While adults tend to talk about emotional pain, depressed teens tend to have somatic symptoms.
 Complaints of headaches, stomachaches, and similar symptoms that have no medical basis are common.
 You might also see grades begin to fall.
-However, depressed teens can also maintain high grades, but feeling the pressure to do so can further complicate the picture.
+However, depressed teens can also maintain high grades, but feeling the pressure to do so can further complicate the condition.

 Rather than overt sadness, depressed teens often display more irritability, agitation, and sometimes even defiance.
-While some mood shifts are normal, significant irritability should be considered a warning sign to be evaluated.
+While some mood shifts are normal, significant irritability should be considered a warning sign to be monitored.
 Abrupt changes in peer groups or increased social isolation are common.

 Teens don’t always become “loners.”
 Sometimes they just change their friends, which can make seeing a potential problem difficult.
 They might also retreat into the virtual world and begin spending inordinate amounts of time online.
 With today’s tech-savvy kids, it’s hard to know what’s normal and what’s cause for concern.